wavicom/sentinel/README.md

-# Dash Sentinel
+# WAVI Sentinel

-An all-powerful toolset for Dash.
+An all-powerful toolset for WAVI.

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Dash V12.1 governance objects and tasks, and for expanded functions in the upcoming Dash V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating WAVI V12.2.4 governance objects and tasks, and for expanded functions in the upcoming WAVI V13 release (Evolution).

-Sentinel is implemented as a Python application that binds to a local version 12.1 dashd instance on each Dash V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12.2.4 wavid instance on each WAVI V12.2.4 Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 12.2.4 Masternode in Ubuntu 16.04.

 ## Installation